arangodb/guesser/README.md

-# How to write a small but complete web application in half a day from scratch
+# Building a self-learning game with ArangoDB, io.js/NodeJS & AngularJS in half a day.

 ## Introduction and Overview